RAFI-006/nft-maker/README.md

 # nft-maker
-Create your own NFT and list to open sea test network on etherium network
+Create your own NFT and list to open sea test network on etherium blockchain